What Does a Bankruptcy Attorney Do?

 The math on this subject is overwhelming:

-- Only one in 25 consumers using an attorney loses a case when filing Chapter 7.
-One out of three who files on their own, loses in Chapter 7 cases.
+- Only one in 25 consumers using an attorney is denied a discharge when filing Chapter 7.
+One out of three who files on their own, do not receive a discharge.

-- Only about one in 50 consumers filing for themselves in Chapter 13, wins a case.
+- Only about one in 50 consumers filing for themselves in Chapter 13, receives a discharge.
 Hire a lawyer and your chance for success is better than four-out-of-10.

 The reasons are fairly obvious.
 Bankruptcy is a complex subject.
 Creditors want to get paid by consumers who say they don’t have the money.
 Lawyers on both sides are trying to convince judges that their client is right.